 How to Make Deodorant

-It has almost been one year since being diagnosed with some autoimmune issues.
-At that time I opted out of "trying" some different things to see "what helps".
-I took it upon myself to research and reach out to see what I could do to improve the problems that seemed to be problematic for me.
+A few years ago I was diagnosed with some autoimmune issues.
+Instead of opting for medications at that time, I took it upon myself to research my condition and see what I could do to improve some areas of my health and life that seemed to be problematic for me.

 The first big area to conquer was nutrition.
-Of course, this is a big one when you are having to learn and re-learn what you thought to be healthy.
-It is especially trying when you are responsible for feeding a family at the same time.
-This was my big area of focus, the healing foods and nutrition.
+Of course, this is a big one when you’re having to learn and re-learn what you thought was healthy.
+But it’s especially trying when you’re responsible for feeding a family at the same time.
+Nevertheless, this was my big area of focus: healing foods and nutrition.

-After trying several different recipes for homemade deodorants, this is the one that I came up with that I am pleased with.
-Some were very greasy and didn't have the right feel.
-This one is not greasy feeling.
-It is smooth feeling and won't break off at the end of the tube (like several others I have had....you know what I am talking about!!) you look at the ingredients in a commercial deodorant, it is a long list of substances that I cannot pronounce and do not want in my body.
-We have to remember that the skin is one of the largest organs of our bodies and it absorbs everything.
-I want what is going to be absorbed into my body something less processed and chemical-less.
+After trying several different recipes for homemade deodorants, this is the one that I came up with that I am most pleased with.
+Some were very greasy and didn’t have the right feel.
+This one is not greasy feeling at all.
+It goes on smooth and won’t break off at the end of the tube (like several others I’ve had….you know what I am talking about!!)

 How to Make Deodorant